 Click the Participate menu and then click Ask a Question or Start a Discussion.

 Note: You must be signed in to post a question or a discussion.back to topWhat is the difference between a question post and a discussion post?

 Question posts are used to get an answer or solution to a specific question or issue.

 Discussion posts are used to share opinions, discuss tips and tricks, and chat about Microsoft technologies.

 Both types of posts have the same formatting and similar options.
 The most noticeable exception is that no answer-marking is needed or available on discussion posts.back to topHow can I add an image to my post?

-When you are composing a post or typing a reply, you will see the add image button
+When you are composing a post or typing a reply, you can either copy and paste an image or screen shot into your post, or you upload an image using the add image button on the editor menu.

 Yes, if no one has replied to it.

 If other users have replied to your post, you can't delete the post unless the other users delete all of their replies first.back to topNo one replied to my question or discussion.
-Should I post it again?
+What should I do?